 A vehicle’s engine produces power by using a mixture of air and fuel to achieve combustion.
 The energy produced, as a result of the combustion, is then transferred to the wheels and the car moves.
 It is the job of the engine to perform this function repeatedly with maximum efficiency.
-However, due to several reasons, at times, the engine loses power and we experience a loss in performance.
+However, due to several reasons, the engine loses power and we experience a loss in performance.
 This is not an untreatable mechanical illness and it can be solved through proper diagnosis of the problem.
-Here we will take a look at a few reasons for power loss and how to fix them.
+Here we will look at a few reasons for power loss and how to fix them.

 Faulty Fuel Filter

 The fuel filter has the responsibility of filtering the fuel before it goes into the engine.
 If the fuel filter gets clogged and the fuel does not reach the engine chamber in the right quantity then the engine will not be able to perform at its optimum level.
 You will feel a loss in power while accelerating and at times intermittent jerks.
 To solve this issue find the fuel filter located in the engine bay or near the fuel tank in your car’s trunk.
 If the fuel filter is clogged replace it if you have the skills to do so or get it changed at your local mechanic shop.

 An engine needs clean air to function properly.
 If dust and other particles enter the combustion chamber the engine can get damaged.
 Therefore, to ensure the flow of clean air to the motor, an air filter is used.
 This filter cleanses the air of dust and other harmful particles, which also means it goes bad after around

 3000-5000 15000 to 30000 miles depending on driving conditions.
 You are bound to notice a loss in your car’s performance if this filter is not replaced as needed.